ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

-# Goals
-- Automate Building Information Collection allowing the human to verify and assign.
-- Visualize BIM data quicker with fewer human hours involved
-- Lower the cost of entry for the initial ingestion cycle when onboarding a new client site.
-- Optimized for low touch collection, reducing the needs for clearances, training, tethering, and so much more that goes into being authorized to enter a space.

 # Challenges & Constraints
 - Photo to Mesh quality for collection to model is not up to par without human interaction.
 There are some great platforms, but workflow is not documented; along with there being a lack of automated workflow. (upload thousands of photos and let the computer take over)